Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/unit-testing-mutations.md

 part: Building backend
 chapter: Unit testing
 ---
-In this setion we will unit test our mutation.
+In this chapter we will be unit testing our mutation.

 In the tests folder, create a makeABooking.test.js file and add the following:

 ```javascript
 import { makeABooking } from "../src/resolvers/mutation";